CONFIGURATION COMMANDS

 - Configuration Status: Whether config file exists and is valid

-- Configuration Content: Current configuration settings (masked for sensitive data)
+- Configuration Content: Current configuration settings (displayed in gray text)

 - Initialization Status: Whether project has been properly initialized